I7-Examples/When-in-Rome-2/docs/source.txt

 Every turn during Glue Return:
 	if the time since Glue Return began is the patience of Esther, make no decision;
 	repeat through Table of Esther Business:
-		change Esther's utterance to reaction entry;
+		now Esther's utterance is reaction entry;
 		blank out the whole row;
 		make no decision;
-	change Esther's utterance to "Esther's typing goes on."
+	now Esther's utterance is "Esther's typing goes on."

 Table of Esther Business
 reaction